Jebena: Overview

+The jebena is most commonly used in the coffee ceremony of Ethiopia and Eritrea, where women serve coffee to their guests in small clay or ceramic pots.
 It is considered a staple household object in Ethiopia, with decorations and designs being used to represent social status.
-It has a close association to the bunna, and the rich history of coffee in Ethiopia.
+It has a close association to the rich history of coffee in Ethiopia, where it is known as 'bunna' ቡና.